-FPL asserts in its petition that an exemption is warranted because accelerating the construction of the project will result in a more reliable supply of electricity for its ratepayers and will serve the public welfare.
+FPL asserts that an exemption is warranted because accelerating the construction of the project will result in a more reliable supply of electricity for its ratepayers and will serve the public welfare.
 FPL also states that an exemption may result in cost savings for its customers.